[Retracted] A Novel Smart City‐Based Framework on Perspectives for Application of Machine Learning in Combating COVID‐19

 Abstract

-The spread of COVID-19 across the world continues as efforts are being made from multi-dimension to curtail its spread and provide treatment.
-The COVID-19 triggered partial and full lockdown across the globe in an effort to prevent its spread.
-COVID-19 causes serious fatalities with United States of America recording over 3,000 deaths within 24 hours, the highest in the world for a single day and as of October 2020 has recorded a total of 270,642 death toll.
-In this paper, we present a novel framework which intelligently combines machine learning models and internet of things (IoT) technology specific in combatting COVID-19 in smart cities.
-The purpose of the study is to promote the interoperability of machine learning algorithms with IoT technology in interacting with a population and its environment with the aim of curtailing COVID-19.
-Furthermore, the study also investigates and discusses some solution frameworks, which can generate, capture, store and analyze data using machine learning algorithms.
-These algorithms are able to detect, prevent, and trace the spread of COVID-19, and provide better understanding of the virus in smart cities.
-Similarly, the study outlined case studies on the application of machine learning to help in the fight against COVID-19 in hospitals across the world.
-The framework proposed in the study is a comprehensive presentation on the major components needed for an integration of machine learning approach with other AI-based solutions.
-Finally, the machine learning framework presented in this study has the potential to help national healthcare systems in curtailing the COVID-19 pandemic in smart cities.
-In addition, the proposed framework is poised as a point for generating research interests which will yield outcomes capable of been integrated to form an improved framework.
+The spread of COVID‐19 worldwide continues despite multidimensional efforts to curtail its spread and provide treatment.
+Efforts to contain the COVID‐19 pandemic have triggered partial or full lockdowns across the globe.
+This paper presents a novel framework that intelligently combines machine learning models and the Internet of Things (IoT) technology specifically to combat COVID‐19 in smart cities.
+The purpose of the study is to promote the interoperability of machine learning algorithms with IoT technology by interacting with a population and its environment to curtail the COVID‐19 pandemic.
+Furthermore, the study also investigates and discusses some solution frameworks, which can generate, capture, store, and analyze data using machine learning algorithms.
+These algorithms can detect, prevent, and trace the spread of COVID‐19 and provide a better understanding of the disease in smart cities.
+Similarly, the study outlined case studies on the application of machine learning to help fight against COVID‐19 in hospitals worldwide.
+The framework proposed in the study is a comprehensive presentation on the major components needed to integrate the machine learning approach with other AI‐based solutions.
+Finally, the machine learning framework presented in this study has the potential to help national healthcare systems in curtailing the COVID‐19 pandemic in smart cities.
+In addition, the proposed framework is poised as a pointer for generating research interests that would yield outcomes capable of been integrated to form an improved framework.

 Article activity feed